louisamand/instant_quoting_freight_websites_australia/README.md

 ### import_data_scraper.py

 Imports all data from .csv files, deletes the header and take only the relevant columns.

 Then, for as many combinations as there can be bewteen the rows of each file, there are as many rows of search.

 ## Scrapers

-Use the all_scraper.py script.
+I will comment this part of readme later, for now:

-Just run it.
+Use the **all_scraper.py script**.

 It should be fairly clear with the comments.